gliu2k/SAP-Datasphere/Admin/Admin.md

 > SAP recommends creating multiple spaces for dedicated functions.
 We may need to create a dedicated space for administration.
 It it better to create a dedicated space to manage the virtual tables.

-## 3. SQL EndPoint
+## 3. SQL EndPoint (SQL Console or Database Explorer)
-It is a very useful tool that provides access to the underlying HANA Cloud.
+It is a very useful tool that provides the access to the underlying HANA Cloud.
+You can turn on the trace, analyze the execution plan, and do all the troubleshooting at the HANA DB level.

 See [details](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-how-to-integrate-open-sql-procedures-in-a-task-chain/ba-p/13860628)